 If you’ve ever wondered what 35 lbs falling on your toe feels like, ask my wife

 She squeaked when it happened.
 Not exactly like a mouse or a dog’s chew toy, but it was a definite squeak.
 We were setting up for deadlifts at the gym and as she slid the 35 lb plate off of the rack, she looked up at me.
 When it reached the edge of the peg, her grip wasn’t firm enough and the plate guillotined her right big toe… SQUEAK.

 Two things happened in the aftermath: First, the gym staff FREAKED out because they had never experienced a medical emergency of that scale (god help them if anything worse ever happens there).
 Second, Christmas was ruined (at least for my wife).

 In turn, there are two things that I realized were directly related to safety success when you engage in a risky activity.
 As long as people lift weights, join roller-derby teams, and/or do fireworks there will be risk of injury.
-How you manage those risks and how you respond to the consequences (if something bad happens) makes all the difference.
+How you manage those risks to minimize consequences and how you respond to those consequences (if something bad happens) makes all the difference.